Hannah-goodridge/eventseats/docs/deployment/railway.md

 2. Sign in with GitHub
 3. Click "New Project"
 4. Select "Deploy from GitHub repo"
-5. Choose your show-bookings-system repository
+5. Choose your eventseats repository

 ### 2. Add PostgreSQL Database